upasadena/interactive-cyoa-tutorial/docs/mechanics/ids-and-requirements.md

     | **{Section/Row}** | `section_{title}`   | `section_perks`      |
     | **{Point}**       | `point_{title}`     | `point_companions`   |

+!!! question "Why bother with a prefix?"

+    While it's true that for smaller ICYOAs you could easily get away with IDs such as `noctis_cape` and `taylor`, for larger ones you may get complications where two or more Choices or Rows or anything else have the same name.

+    Not only that, but keeping the prefix in mind means that when looking through Requirements, you'll be able to tell immediately which Row it comes from.

+    All in all though, it's up to you how you format your IDs.

 ## Requirements
 Requirements are conditions that Rows and Addons must fulfil before they're shown and Objects must fulfil before they can be selected.